 The Settlement will create a BAP to evaluate retired players objectively for evidence of cognitive decline and provide medical treatment and further testing for any player found to be suffering from Level 1 Neurocognitive Impairment.
 In addition to detecting any cognitive impairment, the results of BAP examinations can be used as a comparison against any future tests to determine whether a Retired NFL Football Player's cognitive abilities have deteriorated.
 The BAP examinations also serve to inform Retired NFL Football Players and their families of the player's current level of cognitive functioning.
 The NFL Parties will make an initial deposit of \$35 million to fund the BAP, and will pay an additional \$40 million to continue funding the BAP, as necessary.

 A BAP Administrator will be appointed to set up a network of qualified medical providers ("Qualified BAP Providers") to administer the baseline assessment examinations for Retired NFL Football Players.
-A Special Master will be appointed for successive 5-year terms to oversee the BAP Administrator, among other responsibilities.10
+A Special Master will be appointed for a 5-year term to oversee the BAP Administrator, among other responsibilities.9

 All Retired NFL Football Players who are credited with at least one-half of an Eligible Season, as described below, and who timely register to participate in the Class Action Settlement, may participate in the BAP and receive a baseline assessment examination.
+A

+9 In addition to overseeing the BAP Administrator, the Special Master will oversee the functions of the Claims Administrator, appointed to process claims for Monetary Awards, as described below.
+At the expiration of the 5-year term (unless the term is extended), the Special Master's role and responsibilities will revert to the Court.
+The NFL Parties have agreed to pay one-half of the compensation of the Special Master, which is capped at \$200,000 per year.
+The BAP Fund will pay the compensation, reasonable costs and expenses of the BAP Administrator.
+The Monetary Award Fund will pay the compensation, reasonable costs and expenses of the Claims Administrator, the reasonable costs and expenses of the Special Master, and the other half of the Special Master's compensation.

-A baseline assessment examination includes a detailed, standardized neuropsychological examination performed by a neuropsychologist certified by the American Board of Professional Psychology (ABPP) or the American Board of Clinical Neuropsychology (ABCN), a member board of the American Board of Professional Psychology, in the specialty of Clinical Neuropsychology, and a basic neurological examination performed by a board-certified neurologist.
+baseline assessment examination includes a detailed, standardized neuropsychological examination performed by a neuropsychologist certified by the American Board of Professional Psychology (ABPP) or the American Board of Clinical Neuropsychology (ABCN), a member board of the American Board of Professional Psychology, in the specialty of Clinical Neuropsychology, and a basic neurological examination performed by a board-certified neurologist.
 The deadline for receiving a baseline assessment examination depends on the age of the Retired NFL Football Player as of the Effective Date of the Settlement Agreement.
-Retired

-10 In addition to overseeing the BAP Administrator, the Special Master will oversee the functions of the Claims Administrator, appointed to process claims for Monetary Awards and Derivative Claimant Awards, as described below.
-If and when the Court determines, in consultation with Co-Lead Class Counsel and Counsel for the NFL Parties, that the successive 5-year terms for the Special Master should conclude, the Special Master's role and responsibilities will revert to the Court.
-The NFL Parties have agreed that the annual compensation of the Special Master, which is capped at \$200,000 per year, as well as his/her reasonable costs and expenses, will be paid by the Monetary Award Fund, which is funded by the NFL Parties.
-The NFL Parties have agreed that the reasonable compensation, and reasonable out-of-pocket costs and expenses of the Claims Administrator also will be paid by the Monetary Award Fund, funded by the NFL Parties.
-The BAP Fund (funded by the NFL Parties) will pay the reasonable compensation, and reasonable out-of-pocket costs and expenses of the BAP Administrator.

-NFL Football Players 43 or older as of the Effective Date, and who elect to participate in the BAP, must receive the baseline assessment examination within two years of the Effective Date.
+Retired NFL Football Players 43 or older as of the Effective Date, and who elect to participate in the BAP, must receive the baseline assessment examination within two years of the Effective Date.
 Retired NFL Football Players under the age of 43 as of the Effective Date, and who elect to participate in the BAP, must receive the baseline assessment examination within 10 years after commencement of the BAP, or before they turn 45, whichever occurs first.
 In the event a Retired NFL Football Player who is a member of Subclass 1 does not participate in the BAP, he remains eligible for a Monetary Award if he develops a Qualifying Diagnosis, except that any such Monetary Award will be reduced by ten percent (except for a diagnosis of ALS), unless the Retired NFL Football Player received his Qualifying Diagnosis prior to his deadline to receive a BAP baseline assessment examination.